 Patel sensed the mood of the chief detective.
 He quietly narrated his story again.

 “Coincidence, my foot!”
-M6 flared, and turned away from the window to face him directly.
+M6 flared, and turned away from the window to face Patel directly.

 Patel was frightened now.

-“How did any water get inside Noor’s bullet-proof glass casing?”
-M6 continued relentlessly.
+“How did water get inside Noor’s bullet-proof glass casing?”
+M6 squinted at him menacingly.

-Discovery of water in the impenetrable glass enclosure for Noor hadn't been mentioned anywhere else earlier, except to Zubin.
-So Patel's answer to his impromptu question was too pat, too quick, too convincing.
+Discovery of water in the impenetrable glass enclosure for Noor wasn't public knowledge, and had been mentioned only to Sir Zubin so far.
+So, Patel's answer to his impromptu question was too pat, too quick, too convincing.

 “An ice replica!
-Hmmmm”, M6 probed the idea cautiously.
+Hmmmm,” M6 probed the idea cautiously.
 “Cut to perfection?
 Switched flawlessly, beating all the manned and electronic security?
-Guards, alarms, sensors, lasers, and cameras locked onto its position forever?"
+Guards, alarms, sensors, lasers, and multiple cameras locked always onto its position?
+To what purpose?"

-'Was it?'
-M6 wondered.
+M6 wondered about this man, as he digested the possibilities.
 Images of the intricate diamond cutting process flashed in his mind's eye.

 He asked Patel more pointy questions, to which he received immediate and apparently forthright answers.
 Some of the missing pieces of the jigsaw came together as the two men talked.

-“I was on site, Sir,” answered Patel calmly, from the hospital bed, "when all hell broke loose.
+“I was on site, Sir,” Patel answered calmly from his hospital bed, "when all hell broke loose.
 Would you have been on site, had you planned it yourself?
 I could have died."